 The primary means to inform stakeholders about the Winter Service is on the Warwickshire County Council website.
-This is supplemented by press releases and our printed primary winter service gritting routes and other printed materials.
+This is supplemented by press releases and our printed primary winter service gritting routes.
 We use social media to communicate live treatment information.